vishakhsuresh98/DFA-NFA-Simulator/README.md

 # DFA-NFA-Simulator
-This is a lex program which implements a generic table-driven lexical analyzer to verify a given input string against a DFA or NFA represented in the form of a transition table.
+This is a lex program which implements a generic table-driven lexical analyzer to verify a given input string against a DFA or NFA provided as input in the form of a transition table.

 Getting Started
 ---------------